dubrie/public/books.md

 - [Add book suggestion here]

 ### Finished Books
+- Why Are We Yelling by Buster Benson :thumbsup:
 - 26 Marathons by Meb Keflezighi and Scott Douglas :thumbsup:
 - Accelerate: The Science of Lean Software and DevOps :thumbsup:
 - Crucial Conversations by Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler